-Costs of AC only vs Heat Pump / AC mini split are nearly the same – about $150-200 difference for a single zone, and up-to $750 difference for a multi-zone system.
+Costs of AC only vs Heat Pump / AC system are nearly the same.
+There is about $150-200 difference for a single zone, and up-to $750 difference for a multi-zone system.

 Therefore, when you look at a $3,500-4,000 installation cost for a single zone system, $200 is minuscule, considering a significantly higher efficiency, ability to provide heating, and energy savings that will cover the difference in material costs within 1-2 years!

-Thus, we highly recommend a heat-pump vs. AC only model, even if you live at the equator, where you never need heating!
+Thus, we highly recommend a ductless heat pump vs. AC only model, even if you live at the equator, where you never need heating!

-NOTE: If you select “Cooling Only” option, the “Efficiency” option will disappear, since AC only models are all LOW efficiency.
+NOTE: If you select “Cooling Only”, the “Efficiency” option will disappear, since AC only models are all LOW efficiency.

 * Step 4) Selecting Indoor Unit / Air Handler Type